Bateleur: Vagrancy

+Habitat

 An adult and juvenile in characteristic savanna habitat in Botswana.

 The bateleur is a common to fairly common resident or nomadic bird of the partially open savanna country and of woodland within Sub-Saharan Africa.
 During breeding, it tends to require closed-canopy savannah-woodland habitats, including Acacia savanna as well as mopane and miombo woodlands.
 They may too acclimate to thornveld and overall various fairly shrubby areas.
 It tends to rarely occur in heavily forested and mountainous habitats.
 However, while the species can forage extensively in largely treeless habitats such as treeless savanna but is nearly as rare in pure desert lacking arborescent growth as it is in tropical rainforests.
 Bateleurs are seldom to be found around extensive wetlands but may regularly be found near watering holes.
 Although often in fairly dry savanna habitats, in Kenya it is reportedly absent from areas where the rainfall is under 250 mm annually, probably because it limits the growth of the leafy trees that they require for nesting.
 In Ethiopia, it tends to be associated with well-wooded areas.
 Habitat tends to be most closely studied in southern Africa.
 It is mostly common found in broad-leaved woodland in the Okavango Delta in Botswana.
 In Namibia it is often found over tall woodland near drainage lines, and over ephemeral rivers in north-eastern Namibia and within the more arid Etosha National Park.
 In Zambia, it is found in a variety of habitats from woodlands to open plains but avoids the most densely wooded areas.
 Reportedly in Malawi, it is often associated with Forest–savanna mosaics but is sometimes regularly seen over cultivated areas and even may be seen flying over large cities.
 To the contrary, in Mozambique it is said to avoid areas with a dense human population.

 The species can occur from sea level up to 4500 m, but not normally a mountain-dwelling species and mainly occurs below 3000 m.
 This is supported in Zimbabwe, where the bateleur is relatively common but appears to largely avoid the extensive amount of hilly and rugged areas present in that country.